 Natural building is a focus at Rancho Mastatal.
-We take pride in designing and building our structures to minimize the impact on our environment and maximize their sustainability.
-We use local labor and resources - to not only build our infrastructure but also community.
+We take pride in designing and building our own sustainable homes to minimize the impact on our environment and maximize their sustainability.
+We use local labor and resources to not only build our infrastructure but also community.

 Building with native and unprocessed materials is an empowering experience.
 We strive to partially curb the tide of constructing primarily with concrete, a common practice throughout Costa Rica and a material with an enormous carbon footprint.

-We are one of the leaders in this field in Costa Rica and welcome you to join us to learn more about green building.
+We are one of the leaders in the sustainable home field in Central America and welcome you to join us to learn more about green building and green living.
 What follows are brief descriptions of some of the natural building materials and techniques that we use at the Ranch.
-For more information about our naturally built infrastructure, please continue reading and looking or click here.
-To stay in one of our naturally built structures, please see our Accommodations page.
+For more information about our naturally built sustainable homes, please continue reading and looking or click here.
+To stay in one of our naturally built sustainable homes, please see our Accommodations page.

-Wood is an abundant material in our area that we use extensively for our building projects.
+Wood is an abundant material in our area that we use extensively for our sustainable homes.
 This incredible, renewable and relatively easy-to-use resource is a mainstay in our building infrastructure.
 All the wood that we utilize in our structures is sourced and milled in our region and oftentimes from and on Ranch property.

 This abundant material is one of human's oldest building materials and used regularly for Ranch building projects.
-This materials has enjoyed a resurgence in recent years throughout the world as building and homeowners better understand the variety of benefits of using this ubiquitous materials.
-Costa Rica has a history of building with earth using a technique called bahareque or wattle and daub, and we are proud to be a part of the movement of reintroducing earth as a commonly used building material in our adopted country.
+It has enjoyed a resurgence in recent years throughout the world as builders and homeowners better understand the variety of benefits of using this ubiquitous material.
+Costa Rica has a history of building with earth using a technique called bahareque or wattle and daub and Adobe, and we are proud to be a part of the movement of reintroducing earth as a commonly used building material in our adopted country.

 We collect straw after each rice harvest and gather strong natural grasses from the roadsides and pastures in and around Mastatal.
 The materials are free and plentiful.
 Once dried in the sun for a few days, these materials are used in our floors, cob buildings and wattle and daub walls.
 In cob construction, the straw/grass acts as the rebar would in a concrete structure.
 It essentially holds everything together.